trusted-programming/rust-diagnostics/README.md

 }
 ```

-### (optional) feature: `fix`
-Automated fix of warnings by `clippy` could be recorded as transformations,
-including the programs before and after of fixes.
-Furthermore, scope of such
-transformations are narrowed down to the individual items, making it easier to
-spot whether the exact warnings get fixed or not.
-The remaining unfixed
-warnings are still kept in the transformed results.

-### (optional) Generating inputs and outputs of warning fixes by `cargo clippy --fix`
-This requires that the 'fix’ feature being enabled when building the tool.

-The code snippets before fix are listed as `*.2.rs`, and after fix are listed
-as `*.3.rs` under the `transform/foo/` folder, where `foo.rs` is the Rust code
-that contains the fixed warnings.

-### (optional) Inherit Rustc flags to analyse diagnostics
-This requires that the 'rustc_flags’ feature being enabled when building the tool.

-Rustc flags used in `.cargo/config` are typically inherited by the cargo
-clippy.
-In this way one can avoid typing multiple `-Wclippy::...` options from
-the command line.
-Using `rustc_flags` feature it is possible to inherit them
-from the compiler options.

 ## Acknowledgement

 - Thanks for [David Wood](https://davidtw.co), who offered the idea that we can use the `--message-format=json` option to get diagnostic information from the Rust compiler, which saves tremendous effort in modifying the Rust compiler.
 Now our solution is kind of independent from the Rust compiler implementations;